The program is open both to all TWU graduate students currently enrolled in any degree program and to invidiuals and professionals in the community.

 Students entering TWU only for the certificate must apply for admission to the Graduate School at TWU.

-For more information about the Women's Studies Graduate Certificate contact:
+For more information about the Multicultural Women's and Gender Studies Graduate Certificate contact:

 Dr. Mark Kessler